tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/HD_Wallet_Derive_Install_Guide.md

 ### Environment Setup in OS X Operating System

+For those with a **Mac OS X operating system**, there are two options to install PHP, you can update the OS X pre-built PHP version up to `v7.3`, or you can use the Homebrew package manager.
+Both methods work great, your choice will depend on weather or not you want or have the rights to use Homebrew in your computer; some corporate computers have policies that restrict the usage of third-party package managers like Homebrew.

+#### Option 1: Installing PHP by Updating the Pre-Built PHP in Mac OS X

-For those with a **Mac OS X operating system**, execute the following steps:
+To update the pre-built version of PHP in OS X execute the following steps:

 * Mac OS X already comes pre-built with PHP and the Apache Web Server; however, we will need to upgrade the PHP version to 7.3.